ceramic-skate0/Ceramic/README.md

 # Ceramic
-A simple dotNET application I built to do common Red Teaming things for me.
+A simple dotNET 5.0 application I built to do common Red Teaming things for me.
+This way no dotnet core and will run on Linux and windows.

 # Contrib
 - Open an Issue